Turboscient/web-portfolio/README.md

 # web-portfolio
-A work-in-progress, highlighting some of the frontend work I've done or collaborated lightly with others on.
+Some of the frontend work I've done or collaborated lightly with others on.
+A few of these, notably the Flutter mobile UIs, are works in progress.
 Interfaces range from functional/minimal to modern/stylistic.

 Languages: React.js, Flutter, Elm